Can an Employer Make You Work Overtime Without Notice?

 Yes, federal and state laws allow employers to require unscheduled and mandatory overtime.
 As inconvenient and unwelcome as hearing, “I need you to work late today,” or “You’ll have to come in this weekend,” may be, such demands are perfectly legal.

 The same laws that authorize unscheduled overtime, however, require employers to pay at least time-and-one-half to every employee who is eligible to earn overtime pay.
 This means you must be paid 1.5 times your regular hourly rate for all hours worked over 40 hours in one workweek.
 Managers and supervisors only violate the rights of hourly workers when they force people to put in unpaid overtime.

 Unfortunately, our Cleveland employment attorneys often hear from people who are required to work extended, double, and weekend shifts without warning and without the legally mandated overtime pay.
 Protecting yourself and securing unpaid wages are possible when you understand your rights under the Fair Labor Standards Act (FLSA), a federal law, and the equivalent state statutes.

 Individual workers and groups of employees can file claims for unpaid overtime, called class or collective action lawsuits.

 Know Who Qualifies to Earn Overtime Pay

 Generally, employees who get paid by the hour and who are not responsible for managing or supervising coworkers qualify to earn overtime pay after working more than 40 hours during a 7-day workweek.
 Wait staff, bartenders and other people who regularly accept tips also typically qualify to earn overtime pay.
 There are a few other exemptions to the FLSA such as administrative employees, professional employees and sales and computer professionals.

-Too many employers attempt to withhold overtime by doing things such as
+Too many employers attempt to withhold overtime by doing things such as:

 - Giving non-managerial employees bogus titles because salaried managers are exempt from earning overtime, and